centrahq/api-documentation/source/guides/soap-api/cookbook/4-product-stock-1-warehouses.md

 Creates or updates warehouses in Centra.

-If Centra already has warehouses setup, you should probably not create new ones.
-Contact us so we can setup the existing ones in the ID conversion table instead.
+In most cases your shouldn't create new warehouses if Centra already has warehouses setup.
+Contact us directly so we can setup the existing ones in the ID conversion table instead.

-This is operation is optional.
+This operation is optional.
 If you simply send stock numbers to a warehouse `<id>` in the next example without creating warehouses first, the warehouses will be created automatically.

 ## Request